By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Processed foods loaded with salt: chips, pretzels, salted nuts, dried beef, and lunch meats like salami.
 Too much salt promotes high blood pressure, a major risk factor for cardiovascular disease.

 - Avocado.
 At the top of my list is the awesome avocado, a royally healing fruit if there ever was one.
 Eat it by itself or make it the base of a delicious guacamole or in combination with a cooked egg.
 Avocados, loaded with healthy monounsaturated fat, fiber, essential nutrients and antioxidants like glutathione and vitamin E, add quality to the diet, improve nutrient intake, and are associated with a reduced risk of pre-diabetes.
+Try this guacamole with “chips” recipe!

 - Nuts.
 I prefer raw and unsalted.
-Throw raisins in the mix if you want added sweetness.
+Throw organic raisins or dried organic cherries in the mix if you want added sweetness.
 Nuts are my go-to food when I am on the run, and have no time to sit down and eat a regular meal.
 My favorites are almonds, walnuts, and macadamias.
 Nuts have a cardioprotective benefit.
 Walnuts, the most studied of nuts, contain high amounts of omega-3 fatty acids and almonds, macadamia nuts, hazelnuts and pecans also appear to be quite heart-healthy.
 Researchers have found that for persons at high cardiovascular risk, a Mediterranean diet supplemented with extra-virgin olive oil or nuts reduces the incidence of major cardiovascular events.

 - Nut butter on a celery stick, sliced apple pieces, or bell pepper.
 This is a snack that combines the benefit of healthy fruit and veggie nutrients with nut protein and omega-3 fatty acids.
 Even kids love this snack!
 Add raisins to sweeten it up.
 I prefer raw nut butters over roasted, which may have lesser nutrient content, and include undesirable hydrogenated or omega-6 fats.